RazerMS/SDK-RazerMS_Node_JS/README.md

 ### IPN(Instant Payment Notification)
 Additional object must be set when using IPN

-treq = "1" #Value is always 1.
+treq = "1" //Value is always 1.
 Do not change

 #### Notification & Callback URL with IPN